moohr/globalping/docs/how-to-join.md

 make install
 ```

-Also make sure your node already have jq and golang (both of newer version) installed and $GOPATH/bin is in the $PATH.
+Also make sure your node already has jq and golang (both of newer versions) installed and $GOPATH/bin is in the $PATH.

-You node would require both the Internet ('Clearnet') and DN42 connectivity.
+Your node would require both Internet ('Clearnet') and DN42 connectivity.

-Now assume that you already recursive clone our repo, and cd into the project root.
+Now assume that you have already recursively cloned our repo, and cd into the project root.

 1. Pick your nickname, a valid nickname is a valid dns label, satisfies regex `[a-zA-Z-_.\d]+`, for example, `json` is a valid nickname, create a directory in `confed/`, and populate the template contents: